 History

-We aim to provide a high quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-Our curriculum is designed to inspire pupils’ curiosity to know more about the past.
-Teaching is directed at equipping pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+At St. Oswald's we aim to provide a high quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+Our curriculum is designed to inspire pupils’ curiosity to know more about the past and to enable a spiritual connection between themselves and others of different eras.
+Through developing a sense of awe and wonder, teaching is directed at equipping pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Opportunities are provided to encourage children to reflect on themselves, act courageously to make a difference and be aware of something greater than ourselves.

 Intent

 At St. Oswald’s we recognise that the learning of History is an integral part of our children’s education as they learn about events and people in the past that have shaped the world that they live in.
-Through History pupils learn valuable skills such as sequencing, time and chronology and gives them the opportunity to explore how the past influences the present.
+Through History pupils learn valuable skills such as sequencing, time and chronology and the subject gives them the opportunity to explore and reflect on how the past influences the present.
 Pupils will develop their ability to observe, record, communicate, interpret, hypothesise and debate in a wide range of contexts.
-History gives pupils the opportunities to understand the diversity of human experience, which will allow them to make informed personal choices and commitments.
+History gives pupils the opportunities to understand the diversity of human experience, which will allow them to make informed personal choices and commitments influenced by strong values and personal faith.
 All pupils will develop their Historical knowledge and skill set to at least a good level which will encourage a love of research and learning.

-Children will understand History as a coherent, chronological narrative, how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.
-They will develop a historically grounded understanding of abstract terms such as ‘empire’, ‘civilisation’ and ‘parliament’.
+Through interprteting cause and consequence, children will understand History as a coherent, chronological narrative, how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.
+'Big questions' are explored and they will develop a historically grounded understanding of abstract terms such as ‘empire’, ‘civilisation’ and ‘parliament’.
 Children will understand methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have constructed History.

 Implementation

-All classes will complete at least one full hour of History lessons every week (or equivalent if teaching in blocks per term) and will be provided with high quality teaching and learning opportunities.
+All classes will complete at least one full hour of History lessons every week (or equivalent if teaching in blocks per term) and will be provided with high quality teaching and learning opportunities to develop their knowledge and spirituality.
 Planning will be progressive and will drive high expectations of our children.
 All lessons will be well resourced and meaningful to ensure all children reach their full potential.

 Children will progressively acquire, use and apply a growing bank of vocabulary, skills and knowledge in order to develop into confident, accurate and meaningful historians.